-Fiona Qiu recently completed a Bachelor of Music at the Queensland Conservatorium Griffith University (QCGU) under the tutelage of Michele Walsh, where she was first prize-winner of the Ena Williams Award, Postgraduate Prize, Owen Fletcher Prize, Barbara Hebden Bursary, Matilda Jane Aplin Prize, Vada Jefferies Prize, Basil Jones Sonata Prize, Nora Baird Bursary, German Violin Travel Bursary and the Griffith Award for Academic Excellence.
-Fiona performed in the 2018 Musica Viva masterclass series with world-renowned violinist Ray Chen.
+Fiona Qiu completed a Bachelor of Music at the Queensland Conservatorium Griffith University (QCGU) under the tutelage of Michele Walsh.
+She was first prize-winner of the Ena Williams Award, Postgraduate Prize, Owen Fletcher Prize, Barbara Hebden Bursary, Matilda Jane Aplin Prize, Vada Jefferies Prize, Basil Jones Sonata Prize, Nora Baird Bursary, German Violin Travel Bursary and the Griffith Award for Academic Excellence.
+Fiona had also performed in the 2018 Musica Viva masterclass series with world-renowned violinist Ray Chen.

-Fiona is a founding member of the Emperor String Quartet, that was winner of the 4MBS Chamber Music Prize.
+Fiona is a founding member of the Artamidae String Quartet, which won the 4MBS Chamber Music Prize.
 As an avid chamber musician, she has participated in chamber masterclasses with the Emmerson, Australian, Borodin, Dover, New Zealand and Goldner String Quartets.
+In 2021, the Quartet was invited by Baillieu Myer to perform at an art gallery owned by the Myer family.
 While studying at the Queensland Conservatorium, Fiona has performed with ensemble-in-residence, Ensemble Q, working with a host of international visiting artists and conductors.
-Outside of the musical world, Fiona is passionate about photography and food, which is showcased in her Instagram food blog with over 5000 followers.

 Fiona loves exploring other genres of music with performances alongside singer and songwriter Katie Noonan, Damien Leith and Grammy Award-winning Michael Bublé.

 While training at the Australian National Academy of Music (ANAM), Fiona was previously mentored by Dr. Robin Wilson and Zoe Black, and continues her studies with Sophie Rowell in 2023.